 There are a number of useful webcams and weather stations in the area.
 A good collection of webcams can be found on the Lake District National Park Authority’s site.

-Our own weather at Mosser (about 8 miles west of Bawd Hall) is shown in the clickable image below.
-See here for full details of the weather at Mosser.
+Our own weather at Mosser (about 8 miles west of Bawd Hall) can be seen here.